 Potential Impacts.
-Swainson's hawks are known to nest in the general vicinity of the Project Site and gen-tie corridor, with the nearest previously observed Swainson's hawk nests located 2 miles east of the Project Site and 3 miles north of the Gen-Tie corridor.
-Suitable nesting trees are not present within the Project Site or within a half-mile of the site (the typical construction-free buffer distance).
-Within the Gen-Tie corridor, larger trees associated with agricultural and residential structures could provide nesting habitat, but the most likely habitat for nesting Swainson's hawks occurs in large Gooding's willows in riparian habitat around the tailwater pond located 1.5 miles southwest of the Project Site.
+Swainson's hawks are known to nest in the general vicinity of the Project Site and Access Corridor, with the nearest previously observed Swainson's hawk nests located approximately 2 miles east of the Project Site.
+Suitable nesting trees are not present within the Project Site, however, the off-site former tailwater pond off the southwestern corner of the site does support potentially suitable nesting habitat within a half-mile of the site (the typical construction-free buffer distance).
 Construction activities occurring near an active Swainson's hawk nest could adversely affect nesting success or result in mortality of individual birds constitute a violation of state and federal laws (see Section 3.2.2 and 3.2.3) and would be considered a significant impact under CEQA.

-Swainson's hawks are known to forage in the vicinity of the Project Site and Gen-Tie corridors.
+Swainson's hawks are known to forage in the vicinity of the Project Site and Access Corridor.
 As part of its biological assessment for the Program EIR on the Westlands Solar Park Master Plan and Gen-Tie Corridors Plan, conducted in 2017, LOA completed a comprehensive analysis of potential impacts to Swainson's hawk foraging habitat associated with development of the WSP Master Plan area and all other solar projects within a 10-mile radius of the WSP plan area.
 The analysis identified all known Swainson's hawk nests that were previously observed during surveys by LOA or others.
-In 2018, LOA biologists conducted follow-up surveys to identify currently active nests.
+In 2018 and 2019, LOA biologists conducted follow-up surveys to identify currently active nests.
 LOA biologists also reviewed and updated their detailed 2017 analysis of foraging habitat within a 10-mile radius of the WSP plan area and concluded that the abundant habitat that would remain after development of the WSP, and all other cumulative projects (including projects proposed since 2017) within this 10-mile radius, would be more than sufficient to support all of the known Swainson's hawk nests within this radius, with surplus capacity to support additional nesting pairs.
-(The full analysis is contained in Appendix D of this report.)
+(The full analysis is contained in Appendix C of this report.)

 Therefore, it was concluded that full buildout of the WSP plan area would not significantly impact Swainson's hawk foraging habitat.
-As discussed, this biological report constitutes a technical report for the MND on the Aquamarine solar project and Gen-Tie line.
+As discussed, this biological report constitutes a technical report for the MND on the Solar Blue project and Access Corridor.
 Since the MND is a subsequent CEQA document that is being tiered off the Program EIR for the WSP Master Plan and Gen-Tie Corridors Plan, the biological analysis in the PEIR applies to the MND and this biological report, and is incorporated into them by reference.
-As such, the conclusions of the Program EIR with respect to impacts to foraging habitat resulting from WSP development, as well as cumulative impacts associated with WSP development and other projects within a 10-mile radius of the WSP plan area, are fully applicable to the Aquamarine Solar project and Gen-Tie line.
+As such, the conclusions of the Program EIR with respect to impacts to foraging habitat resulting from WSP development, as well as cumulative impacts associated with WSP development and other projects within a 10-mile radius of the WSP plan area, are fully applicable to the Solar Blue project and Access Corridor.
 Accordingly, the conclusions of less-than-significant impact and less-than-significant cumulative impact to Swainson's hawk foraging habitat from the WSP PEIR apply equally to this analysis.
-Therefore, the project-specific impacts and the cumulative impacts to Swainson's hawk foraging habitat resulting from construction of the Aquamarine Solar project and the Gen-Tie line would be less than significant.
+Therefore, the project-specific impacts and the cumulative impacts to Swainson's hawk foraging habitat resulting from construction of the Solar Blue project and the Access Corridor would be less than significant.